koskte/weatherApp/README.md

 ### APIkey ###
-  Define your own APIkey to the 'apiKey' variable in config.js
+  Define your own openweathermap APIkey to the 'apiKey' variable in config.js

 ### Running the program ###
   Type 'npm install' in the root directory of the program and wait for the node_modules to install.